 Dr. Jonathan Coley

 Dr. Coley’s first book, Gay on God’s Campus: Mobilizing for LGBT Equality at Christian Colleges and Universities, was published by The University of North Carolina Press and received the 2018 Distinguished Book Award from the Mid-South Sociological Association.
-His research has also been published or is forthcoming in journals such as American Journal of Sociology, Social Forces, Sociological Forum, Mobilization, Sociology of Religion, and Sociology of Education.
+His research has also been published in journals such as American Journal of Sociology, Social Forces, Sociological Forum, Mobilization, Sociology of Religion, and Sociology of Education.

 - B.A. in Political Science, Samford University

 - M.A. in Sociology, Vanderbilt University

 - Ph.D. in Sociology, Vanderbilt University

 - Sociology of Education